-The only items your child needs to bring to school are an empty school bag, a pair of clean shoes to be left at school, and a complete change of clothing to be stored at the school in case of a bathroom accident.
+The only items your child needs to bring to school are an empty school bag and a complete change of clothing to be stored at the school in case of an accident.

 Do I need to purchase books, pencils, or other items for my child to use at preschool?

 Can my child have a birthday party at school?

 We love to celebrate birthdays at preschool!
 Please let your child's teacher know which day you would like to celebrate at least 1 week in advance.